GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 | [>             | Is *left* within the ex/in-clusive range of *right*?     |
 +----------------+----------------------------------------------------------+

-Above, *left* refers to one of your variable arguments (e.g., $1, $2) or any constant (e.g. 45) on the left hand side of the operator.
+Above, *left* refers to one of your variable arguments (e.g., $1, $2) or any constant (e.g. 45, 2c, 1i) on the left hand side of the operator.
 On the right hand side of the operator, *right* is either one of your other variables, or a constant, or a range indicated by two colon-separated constants or variables (e.g., 10:50, $2:60, $3:$4, etc.).
 You can also use $x and $y for tests involving the current point's longitude (or *x*) and latitude (or *y*) values, respectively.
 Note that any tests involving $x will not consider the periodicity of longitudes.
+Finally, $s can be used to access the current symbol size.
+Note that symbol size internally is converted to inches so any test you write that compares the size to a constant should use a constant with the appropriate unit appended (e.g., 2c).

 Simple conditional test
 ^^^^^^^^^^^^^^^^^^^^^^^